Kintyre/ksconf/docs/source/intro.rst

 **Embrace automated testing.**
-    It's impractical to check every scenarios between each release, but significant work has gone into unittesting the CLI to avoid breaks between releases.
+    It's impractical to check every scenarios between each release, but significant work has gone into unit testing the CLI to avoid breakage.

 Common uses for ksconf